[This is an excerpt from the Dance of the Possible: the mostly honest, completely irreverent guide to creativity]

-You’ll find many creative people have dedicated time to being “idle”.
+The rub is that these busy days in modern times we are bombarded with information, forcing our brains to take more defense postures to the world, and conscious mind dominates.
+Which means it’s only when we have quiet time, going for a walk, getting some exercise, or taking a shower, that our conscious minds quiet down enough for our subconscious to be heard.
+And that’s why you get ideas in the shower.
+You’ll find many creative people have dedicated time for being “idle”.
 Going for walks, exercising at the gym, or even sitting in a park watching people walk by.
 Making time to let minds wander is an important part of working with ideas for a living.

 Today we have fewer places in our lives where we are not bombarded by incoming information.
 For some people it’s yoga, going for a run, or going for a walk that quiets the conscious mind down enough for the sub-conscious to speak up.
 For other people it’s driving in the car.
 Everyone’s psychology is different and will relax in different environments, or at different times.
 The start of being serious about your own creativity is paying attention to when and where you feel creative.

 But part of the mythology around ideas and showers is somehow a truly great idea will, on its own, make you rich and change the world, a fantasy I can promise has never happened.
 Ideas are easy to find once you understand the basics of how they work (See ideas are made of other ideas).
 But it’s always what you do with your ideas after you get them that matters.
-And perhaps this Aquanote thing, which lets you leave the shower with the idea in your hand, isn’t such a silly idea after all.
+And perhaps this Aquanote gimmick, which lets you leave the shower with the idea in your hand, isn’t such a silly idea after all.

 Want more specific creativity advice?
 Check out the rest of the Dance of The Possible.